Cloth dryers are equipment at homes, hotels, and institutions – we use them to dry clothes after washing.

-How long does bed bugs take to die while in a dryer?
+How long do bed bugs take to die while in a dryer?

-At an optimal temperature of around 120 to 135 degree Fahrenheit, a bed bug will take 2 minutes to die in a dry cloth.
-A colony of bed bugs may take 5 to 10 minutes due to clouding that acts as an insulator
+At an optimal temperature of around 120 to 135 degrees Fahrenheit, a bed bug will take 2 minutes to die in a dry cloth.
+A colony of bed bugs may take 5 to 10 minutes due to clouding acting as an insulator.

-Depending on the type of fabric you are drying, temperature may take time to penetrate into every corner of the clothes before killing bed bugs.
+- Depending on the type of fabric you are drying, the temperature may take time to penetrate every corner of the clothes before killing bed bugs.

 Which temperature kill bed bugs and their eggs instantly?

 Adult bedbugs and their eggs won’t die at the same time.
-The eggs are killed at any temperature between 108 to 115 degree Fahrenheit.
+The eggs are killed at any temperature between 108 to 115 degrees Fahrenheit.

-However, bed bug dies instantly if exposed to any instant temperature around 123 to 130 degree Fahrenheit.
+However, the bed bug dies instantly if exposed to any instant temperature around 123 to 130 degrees Fahrenheit.

 Bed bug killing temperature may vary from place to place due to the following factors:

-- Weather change – Humid temperature alter room temperatures thus compelling you to adjust the dryer.
+- Weather change – Humid temperature alters room temperatures, thus compelling you to adjust the dryer.

-- Altitude – When operating a dryer in high altitude, you will need to use a higher temperature input as compared to those in low altitude areas.
+- Altitude – When operating a dryer at a high altitude, you will need to use a higher temperature input than those in low altitude areas.

-- Climatic conditions – Hot desert climate need low dryer working temperature to enable it reach optimal heating while cold rainy climate will need would call for a higher working temperature.
+- Climatic conditions – Hot desert climate need low dryer working temperature to enable it to reach optimal heating.
+In contrast, a cold rainy climate will call for a higher working temperature.

 Check Out: Baby Bed Bugs

 Absolutely!
 We know that bacteria cause most of the germs.
-At a temperature of 100 degree Fahrenheit, most bacteria will be dead.
+At a temperature of 100 degrees Fahrenheit, most bacteria will be dead.

-Your clothes from the dryer will be free from germs as there is no bacteria that can survive beyond a temperature of 120 degree Fahrenheit.
+Your clothes from the dryer will be free from germs as there are no bacteria that can survive beyond a temperature of 120 degrees Fahrenheit.

 The answer is simple: YES.
-Hair dryer generates heat, which can be directed to kill bed bugs – you can also use ammonia.
+Hairdryer generates heat, which can be directed to kill bed bugs – you can also use ammonia.

 When might the dryer fail to all the Kill Bugs?

-Below are some of the reasons why your dry might fail to kill all the bed bugs in your clothes – either cotton, linen, wool.
+Below are some reasons why your dry might fail to kill all the bed bugs in your clothes – either cotton, linen, or wool.

-You will need to check the maximum temperature that your dryer can achieve while in operation before selecting it for bed bug killing- any temperature rating of less than 100 degree Fahrenheit won’t work for you.
+You will need to check the maximum temperature that your dryer can achieve while in operation before selecting it for bed bug killing- any temperature rating of fewer than 100 degrees Fahrenheit won’t work for you.